 Atrial fibrillation, or AFib, is a common type of irregular heartbeat.
 Electrical impulses in the top chambers of the heart become extremely rapid and chaotic.

-The irregular heartbeat causes stagnation of blood in the left atrium, one of the chambers of the heart.
-A small sac in the left atrium called left atrial appendage harbors most of the clots from AFib.
+an irregular heartbeat causes stagnation of blood in the left atrium, one of the chambers of the heart.
+A small sac in the left atrium, called the left atrial appendage, harbors most of the clots from AFib.

-Ninety percent of AFib strokes are caused by clots formed in left atrial appendage that travel to the brain.
+Ninety percent of AFib strokes are caused by clots in the left atrial appendage that travel to the brain.

 Treatment with blood thinners

-People with AFib are commonly prescribed lifelong use of blood thinners to prevent strokes.
-However, not everyone is able to tolerate blood thinners required for stroke prevention.
+People with AFib are commonly prescribed blood thinners to prevent strokes.
+However, not everyone can tolerate the blood thinners required for stroke prevention.